rabdumalikov/eswitch_v5/doc/index.md

 ```
 </table>

-- On top of that the internet is full of questions with over million views:
+- The internet is full of questions(with over million views) of people whose trying to find an insight or workaround:
     - [Why strings cannot be used in switch statement?](https://stackoverflow.com/questions/650162/why-the-switch-statement-cannot-be-applied-on-strings)
     - [How to compose complex condition in switch statement?](https://stackoverflow.com/questions/68578/multiple-cases-in-switch-statement)

-- Programming language Swift has pretty advanced <span class="keywordflow">`switch`</span> statement.
+- Programming language Swift has pretty advanced the <span class="keywordflow">`switch`</span> statement.

-The evidence above tell us that people don't like inconsistency and limitations of <span class="keywordflow">`switch`</span> statement, and they were trying to overcome
-them with different approaches( by implementing non-standard extension, writing proposals or just searching for the solution/workaround in the internet ).

-Based on those factors I decided to write my own implementation of enhanced <span class="keywordflow">`switch`</span> statement( or just `eswitch` ).
-In my implementation I tried:
+Turns out, the <span class="keywordflow">`switch`</span> statement can also be as powerful as the <span class="keywordflow">`if`</span> statement.
+This insight became my motivation to start this project.
+Where I've tried:
-1. to address all the decribed limitations
+1. to address all the limitations
 2. leave the syntax of `eswitch` as close as possible to <span class="keywordflow">`switch`</span> statement.
 Compare:
 <table cellspacing="0" cellpadding="0" >
 <tr>